 2. Sunlight Leads To Hair Thinning

-While UV rays from the sun are harmful for your skin, they aren't as bad for your hair.
-The vitamin D from the sun actually helps in hair growth.
+While UV rays from the sun are harmful to your skin, they aren't as bad for your hair.
+Vitamin D from the sun actually helps in hair growth.

 3. Hair Thinning Is Age Related